TiempoArgentino/ta-content-balancer-node-api/readme.md

-# REST API example application
+# CONTENT BALANCER REST API

-TA CRUD API
+This CRUD Api stores wordpress articles to later be consumed.
+It aims to release responsibilities to wordpress when it comes to consulting for personalized content.

+To be able to use the api follow the following steps

 ## Install